ArcGIS Online map viewer

 OCS Oil and Natural Gas Wells

--Existing wells drilled for exploration or extraction of oil and/or gas products.
-Additional information includes the lease number, well name, spud date, the well class, surface area/block number, and statistics on well status summary.
+- Existing wells drilled for exploration or extraction of oil and/or gas products.
+Additional information includes the API (American Petroleum Institute) number, well name, well type, spud date, and well status.
 Only wells found in federal Outer Continental Shelf (OCS) waters are included.
 Wells information is updated daily.
 Additional files are available on well completions and well tests.
 A database of wells is maintained by BSEE.

 OCS Oil & Gas Pipelines